bifrost-finance/bifrost-launch/README.md

   - `name`: Must be one of `alice`, `bob`, `charlie`, or `dave`.
   - `wsPort`: The websocket port for this node.
   - `port`: The TCP port for this node.
+  - `nodeKey`: a secret key used for generating libp2p peer identifier.
+Optional.
   - `basePath`: The directory used for the blockchain db and other outputs.
 When unspecified, we use `--tmp`.
   - `flags`: Any additional command line flags you want to add when starting your node.